tendermint/tendermint/CONTRIBUTING.md

 Each stage of the process is aimed at creating feedback cycles which align contributors and maintainers to make sure:

-- Contributors don’t waste their time implementing/proposing features which won’t land in master.
+- Contributors don’t waste their time implementing/proposing features which won’t land in `main`.
 - Maintainers have the necessary context in order to support and review contributions.

 ## Forking